doriangirard9/VideoML/DOCUMENTATION.md

 multiple audio chunks together and apply effects on it.

 **Parameters**
-- audioName : `string` or `AudioClip` = The name can be a path to a file or an audio clip object
+- audioName : `string` or `AudioClip` = The name can be a path to a file or an AudioClip object
 - resultVariable : `string`

 **Examples**